chaseruskin/verb/README.md

 Verb defines a collection of low-level functions, also known as _drivers_, that allow a user to communicate between software models and hardware designs for simulation.
 The main form of communication Verb uses to pass data between hardware and software is _file I/O_.
 This method was chosen due to its simplicity and wide support in existing HDLs.
 Drivers are implemented in both the software programming languages and the HDLs to faciliate the interaction between the design and the model.

+The drivers are implemented in software and hardware to manage the data transfer across these layers.
 By using the drivers available through Verb, for every new hardware design users must only focus on writing the model, not configuring the whole testbench.

 This framework attempts to decouple the functional and timing aspects of a hardware simulation.
 The functional model is written in software, while the exact timing of how to monitor and check the design under test is kept in HDL.
 This separation of layers allows each language to focus in how they are naturally used.